COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

-Many cases have also been identified in large areas of Asia and Europe.
+Many cases have also been reported in Asia and Europe.

-- Mimic such skin problems as hives, eczema, sunburn, poison ivy, and flea bites
+- Look like other skin problems such as hives, eczema, sunburn, poison ivy or flea bites

-Several days or weeks after a bite from an infected tick, flu-like symptoms can appear, including the following:
+Several days or weeks after a bite from an infected tick, your child may have multiple ring-shaped rashes on the body and may also develop flu-like symptoms such as:

 - Stiff neck